ToonWeyens/toonweyens.github.io/index.md

     *Capstone project for [Bayesian Methods for Machine Learning](#AML_course)*

     - Helps you with getting face of suspect in crime by generating faces
-    - Employed variational autoencoder in Keras and Tensorflow to generate face images
+    - Employed variational autoencoder in Keras and TensorFlow to generate face images
     - Combined with Gaussian Process Optimization through GpyOpt
     - Interacts with you through simple binary *yes*/*no* questions
     - Optimized program to require minimal amount of interaction